blueohsix/OneHundredQuestions/README.md

 #### Changelog
 December 24th:
+  (morning update)
   - Filter questions by category
   - Search questions and answers by keyword
   - Visual overhaul complete (yay W3.CSS!)
   - indicator for unsaved answer
+  (afternoon update)
+  - fixed a bug that prevented a new answer from being updated.
+  - fixed a bug that swapped inactive answer indicator colors when an active answer field was being manipulated

 December 21st:
   - Completed phase-out of bootstrap.
 Visual overhaul 90% complete.